browserengineering/book/book/styles.md

 your parser.
 (If you haven't implemented `font-family`, just ignore that part.)

-*Fast Descendants*: Right now, matching a selector like `div div div div div` against a `div` element with only three `div` ancestors takes a long time---more precisely, it's *O(n^2^)* in the length of the selector.
+*Fast Descendant Selectors*: Right now, matching a selector like `div div div div div` against a `div` element with only three `div` ancestors takes a long time---more precisely, it's *O(nd)*, where n is the length of the selector and d is the depth of the layout tree.
 Modify the descendant-selector matching code to run in *O(n)* time.
 It may help to have `DescendantSelector` store a list of base selectors instead of just two.

 *Selector Sequences*: Sometimes you want to select an element by tag *and* class.
-You do this by concatenating the selectors without anything in between:[^no-ws] `span.announce` selects elements that match both `span` and `.announce`.
+You do this by concatenating the selectors without anything in between.[^no-ws] For example, `span.announce` selects elements that match both `span` and `.announce`.
 Implement a new `SelectorSequence` class to represent these and modify the parser to parse them.
 Sum priorities.[^lexicographic]

 [^no-ws]: Not even whitespace!